MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/asset-intelligence/deprecation.md

 - The [General License Statement import and reconciliation](configuring-asset-intelligence.md#BKMK_CreateGeneralLicenseStatement) and the associated SQL views and reports

-- The ability to view the asset intelligence inventory in the console from the **Inventoried Software** node.
+- The ability to view the asset intelligence inventory in the console from the **Inventoried Software** node

 - The existing static, predefined software title information provided with setup for new and existing sites: